Creative-Link-for-Digital-Health/llm_thoughts_and_exp/README.md

-# Thought and Experiments on/with LLM implementations
+# Thoughts and Experiments on/with LLM implementations

 ## LORA Training

-## Micro-constitution

 ## RAG

 ## Benchmarking

+## Micro-constitution
+Need to figure out issues such as enduser autonomy for behavior change agents that we are morking on.
+Too easy to create a nagging bot or overstep some important ethical boundaries.